Classic and comfortable villa with private pool in Denia, on the Costa Blanca, Spain for 6 persons

 Modern and comfortable villa in Denia, on the Costa Blanca, Spain with private pool for 6 persons

-Beautiful and classic apartment in Denia, on the Costa Blanca, Spain for 4 persons
+Large and comfortable villa in Denia, on the Costa Blanca, Spain with private pool for 12 persons

-Beautiful and cheerful holiday home with communal pool in Denia, on the Costa Blanca, Spain for 6 persons
+Wonderful and comfortable apartment with communal pool in Denia, on the Costa Blanca, Spain for 2 persons

-Beautiful and cheerful apartment in Denia, on the Costa Blanca, Spain with communal pool for 4 persons
+Classic and comfortable apartment in Denia, on the Costa Blanca, Spain with communal pool for 4 persons

 Denia is a sundrenched popular harbour city with a small-town feel to it, located at the Costa Blanca in the Comunidad Valenciana in Spain, at the north coast of Alicante province straight opposite of the island of Ibiza which can be reached by the ferries from Denia´s port.
 Denia is the capital of the Marina Alta district.
 Valencia and Alicante airports are both approximately 100 km away from Denia.
 Denia has a beautiful marina and a medieval castle with view on the city and the sea.
 Denia offers different residential areas where you can find luxury holiday rentals: villas, houses and apartments.